psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 ![Feature Based Heatmap](/static/img/feature_based_heatmap.png)

 From the correlation map, we find that the label is highly negatively correlated with the `verified` information.
 This makes sense as verified profiles are likely to be humans rather than bots.
 There also exists a high positive correlation between the followers and the listed count.
-This possibly means that, more the number of followers, more a user is likely to be listed.
+This suggests that an account with a high number of followers is more likely to be listed.

-We next explored various binary classification models such as XGBoost, AdaBoost, LightGBM, CatBoost, and RandomForest classifiers and performed hyperparameter tuning to improve the respective base models.
+We next explored various binary classification models such as XGBoost, AdaBoost, LightGBM, CatBoost, and RandomForest classifiers by performing hyperparameter tuning to improve the respective base models.
 The model performance was evaluated in terms of accuracy, precision, recall, f1_score and AUC.
 The table below summarizes the results on both the validation set and the test set.

 ![Feature Based Importances Table 1](/static/img/feature_based_table1.png)